-So, how about trying to be nicer to the person you see in the mirror?
+So how about trying to be nicer to the person you see in the mirror?

-Look, no matter how skeptical you may be, the fact stays that for as long as you keep beating yourself up, imagining only the negative outcomes, expecting the worse… as long as you insist on sticking to the thoughts that make your life miserable, nothing will change in your life.
+Look, no matter how skeptical you may be, the fact stays that for as long as you keep beating yourself up, imagining only the negative outcomes, expecting the worst… as long as you insist on sticking to the thoughts that make your life miserable, nothing will change in your life.

 You won’t change.
-And even if the world turned all pink tomorrow morning, you still wouldn’t be able to notice it.
+And even if the world turned pink tomorrow morning, you still wouldn’t be able to notice it.
 Your world would stay the same.

 It’s only a matter of what you feed your mind with.
 Yes, that simple.
 Those sugary sweet sentences may just help you make that shift.